njordhov/droidbox/README.md

 ## Create VM Instance

-Start a new VM instance from the repl of this project:
+Open a repl for this project:

+    lein repl

+In the repl, start a new VM instance:

     (require 'droidbox.groups.droidbox)
     (spin)